Babe Ruth - Ruth, George Herman

-Blue Club, Calgary Casual Style (off line)
+Blue Club, Calgary Casual Style

+The online version is presently off line.
 Presented by Mr. Alex Knox and is Version 8.3, dated September 1, 1999.
 According to the Author's Notes: The first part of this work is adapted from the book The Blue Club by Benito Garrozo and Leon Yalloze, edited by Terence Reese, which I consider the best "system" book I have ever read.
 I have incorporated several of my own ideas and also those of some other authors.
 This information has only been archived and preserved in .pdf file format on this site.

-Italian Blue Club (off line)
+Italian Blue Club

 Blue Club European Austrian Version

 This modified version of the Blue Club Bidding System is a European/Austrian work in progress by Mr. Stefan Zijlstra and which has been dated 1999.
 This non-completed version is only archived on this site in a .pdf file format for future reference.
 Footnotes have been added to aid the student of this modified version, which is incomplete.
 According to the author the description of this modified concept is presented below: